Lead generation – how to attract new customers

 This also protects you from the danger of messaging: people might not get lateral images – like the salmon.

 The thorough route is to source stock imagery, create a suitable graphic or write appropriate text to help customers understand your value proposition.
 You might use a photo of a Gordian knot to illustrate complexity But how would customers know it was a Gordian knot?
-You could use a photo of a nodding donkey oil well to illustrate endless reliability, but would everyone understand it?
+You could use a photo of a nodding donkey oil well (as we did earlier) to illustrate endless reliability, but would everyone understand it?

 Messaging is a time-consuming and contentious activity.
 You need your team’s opinions to ensure the message works.